wiseodd/wiseodd.github.io/src/content/post/2016-11-20-levelset-segmentation.md

 ---
-title: "Level Set Method Part II: Image Segmentation"
+title: 'Level Set Method Part II: Image Segmentation'
-description: "Level Set Method is an interesting classical (pre deep learning) Computer Vision method based on Partial Differential Equation (PDE) for image segmentation.
-In this post, we will look at its application in image segmentation."
+description: 'Level Set Method is an interesting classical (pre deep learning) Computer Vision method based on Partial Differential Equation (PDE) for image segmentation.
+In this post, we will look at its application in image segmentation.'
 publishDate: 2016-11-20 00:36
 tags: [programming, python, computer vision]
 ---